-- 15.30.1Where an application has been listed for hearing and an additional application is made, the approval of the Master must be obtained if the additional application is to be heard at the same time as the first.
+- 15.30.1 When the applicant receives a notice of hearing from the court, the applicant must serve the notice of hearing, together with the application notice and witness statements, on all the other parties.
+The notice of hearing will be clearly marked to this effect.
+This rule applies equally to litigants in person.
+Where an application has been listed for hearing and an additional application is made, the approval of the Master must be obtained if the additional application is to be heard at the same time as the first.
 This is a change in practice as it now applies to all applications, not just CMC or Directions hearings.
-In cases of urgency a party may seek approval for listing at an AWN, but generally approval will be sought from the Master internally by the Master's clerk. - 15.31 Applications to a Master estimated to last in excess of 2 hours will require serious cooperation between the parties and may require the Master's directions before they are listed.
+In cases of urgency a party may seek approval for listing at an AWN, but generally approval will be sought from the Master internally by the Master's clerk. - Applications to a Master estimated to last in excess of 2 hours require serious cooperation between the parties and if no agreed time estimate and dates have been sent to the court the Master's directions may be required before they are listed.
 The Master will normally give permission to list such an application on condition that there is compliance with directions given by the Master.
-Deputy Masters may not give permission for hearings over two hours before a Master - 15.32 The directions are likely to require: - that the applicant agree the time estimate (see below) with their opponent; - that, if the time allowed subsequently becomes insufficient, the court is informed and a new and longer appointment given; - that the parties agree an appropriate timetable for filing evidence such that the hearing will be effective on the date listed; - that positive confirmation is to be given to the Master 5 working days before the hearing date that the hearing remains effective; and - that, in the event of settlement, the Master be informed of that fact as soon as possible. - 15.33 The agreed time estimate must identify separately the time for the Master to pre-read any documents required to be pre-read; the hearing time of the application; and the time to give any judgment at the conclusion of the hearing.
+Deputy Masters may not give permission for hearings over two hours before a Master - 15.32 The directions are likely to require that: - the applicant agree the time estimate (see below) with their opponent; - if the time allowed subsequently becomes insufficient, the court is informed and a new and longer appointment given; - the parties agree an appropriate timetable for filing evidence such that the hearing will be effective on the date listed; - positive confirmation is to be given to the Master 5 working days before the hearing date that the hearing remains effective; and - in the event of settlement, the Master be informed of that fact as soon as possible. - 15.33 The agreed time estimate must identify separately the time for the Master to pre-read any documents required to be pre-read; the hearing time of the application; and the time to give any judgment at the conclusion of the hearing.
 The time for judgment should also take into account any further time that may be required for the Master to assess costs, and for any application for permission to appeal.
 Failure to comply with the Master's directions given in respect of the listing of an appointment in excess of two hours may result, depending upon the circumstances, in the application not being heard or in adverse costs orders being made.